Sport @ Shorncliffe

-Sport and Physical Education at Shorncliffe State School
+Physical Education @ Shorncliffe State School

 At Shorncliffe State School, we recognise the importance of physical activity in fostering lifelong health, wellbeing, and personal growth.
 Under the expert guidance of our dedicated Health and Physical Education teacher, Mr Peter Donnelly, students engage in a dynamic program that encourages skill development, teamwork, and a love of sport.